AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ![testing from user stories](static/images/README/Testing/testing-11.png)

 **EDIT:**
-if the user presses the edit button, the page reloads to the edit page which is a visual duplicaiton of the upload page.
+if the user presses the edit button, the page reloads to the edit page which is a visual duplication of the upload page.
 However, the input fields will be populated with their original input:

 ![testing from user stories](static/images/README/Testing/testing-12.png)

 Once the user has made the necessary changes, they can save them at the bottom of the page.
-Alternaitly, they can cancel all changes they've made.
+Alternatively, they can cancel all changes they've made.
 Both buttons lead back to their account page:

 ![testing from user stories](static/images/README/Testing/testing-13.png)

-**Delete:** if the user chooses the delete button, they will be presented with a model to either confirm or cancel the deletion:
+**Delete:** if the user chooses the delete button, they will be presented with a modal to either confirm or cancel the deletion:

 ![testing from user stories](static/images/README/Testing/testing-14.png)